BY Vince Cooper

 After being signed by his fellow Aberdonian, Law soon had a new man to impress, Beattie stood down and his former Preston teammate Bill Shankly took charge.
 On first seeing Law, Shankly echoed his predecessors’s thoughts, later saying that his initial thoughts were; “The boy’s a freak.
 Weak, puny and bespectacled”.
 But Shankly quickly revised his opinion once he saw the young prodigy’s talent on the pitch.

-After a couple of months with Huddersfield he received a call to return to Aberdeen for an eye operation which gave the self-conscious youngster much more confidence, and in December 1956, 20 months after joining the club, he made his first-team debut, at 16, in a 2-0 win over Notts County.
+After a couple of months with Huddersfield he received a call to return to Aberdeen for an eye operation which gave the self-conscious youngster much more confidence, and in December 1956, 20 months after joining Town he made his first-team debut at 16 in a 2-0 win over Notts County.

 Before Shankly, the player would run non-stop during a match, but his new boss encouraged him to pace himself and taught him to read situations before they happened.
 The manager’s admiration for Law remained throughout his career, to the extent that towards the end of his career when asked to name the greatest player he’d seen Shanks responded immediately; “Denis Law”.